Make Your Descriptions of Setting Do Double or Triple Duty with Tracy Forgie Koppel

 Homework:

-1. If you can, find a description in a book by an author you really like where irony is involved.
+1. Find a description in a book by an author you really like where the description of the setting is woven throughout the scene

 3. Read and comment on others’ posts.